praveendareddy21/CSCI_611_Distributed_Computing_project4/README.md

-# CSCI_611_Distributed_Computing_Linux_sniCSCI_611_Distributed_Computing_project4
+# GoldChase Multi-Player Board Game

-Goldchase project 4 with support for distributed computing uising daemon service
+project 4 with support for distributed computing uising daemon service

-This project is an enhancement of project 3, where we add support for sockets so players on other computers can connect to a running game.
 Summary
 A game instance may be running on either a server computer or a client computer.
 More than one game instance may be running on both the client and the server.
 There may only be one